-- Disabled Non-Elderly Persons who do not require wheelchair accessible units will receive Preference points on Family development/AMP waiting lists only.
+- 2. Disabled Non-Elderly Persons will receive Preference points on Family development/AMP waiting lists only.
 Households claiming this preference must verify their Household composition and show that the Head or Co-Head of Household is disabled. - 3.
-Designated Housing Preference (Federal Elderly/Disabled Program Only) Disabled Head or Co-Head Applicants who are under 62 years of age and are on a Federal Elderly and Disabled Program designated development/AMP wait list where the non-elderly disabled resident population is less than 20% AND who do not require wheelchair accessible units will receive preference points.
-The Designated Housing Preference shall be further ranked in the following order: - Among households (i.e. within the same housing Priority category), first Preference shall be given to non-elderly disabled households whose Head and/or Co-Head is/are under 62 years of age. - Among households (i.e. within the same housing Priority category), second Preference shall be given to households whose Head and/or Co-Head is/are Elderly (62 years of age or older). - 3.4.
-Designated Housing Preference(Federal Elderly/Disabled Program Only)

-Applicants who are 62 years of age or older and are on a Federal Elderly and Disabled Program designated development/AMP wait list where the elderly resident population is less than 7080% AND who do not require wheelchair accessible units will receive preference points.
-The Designated Housing Preference shall be further ranked in the following order:
+Designated Housing Preference( Federal Elderly/Disabled Program Only) Applicants who are 62 years of age or older and are on a Federal Elderly and Disabled Program designated development/AMP wait list where the elderly resident population is less than 780% will receive preference points.
+The Designated Housing Preference shall be further ranked in the following order: - Among households (i.e. within the same housing Priority category), first Preference shall be given to households whose Head and/or Co-Head is/are 62 years of age or older. - Among households (i.e. within the same housing Priority category), second Preference shall be given to households whose Head and/or Co-Head is/are Non Elderly Disabled (<62 years of age). - 4.
+Elderly Preference (State Elderly/Disabled Program Only) Applicants who are sixty (60) years of age or older and are on a State Elderly and Disabled Program development waiting list where the Disabled resident population is at least 13.5% will receive preference in admissions over Applicants who are under sixty (60) years of age (See Section 10.4). - 5.
+Displaced Boston Tenant Preference